-Riots in the Middle East – Egypt, Libya, and Bahrain – has been the content of international news these past few months.
-I search for answers why riots happen and I found the most interesting answer in Gustave LeBon theory.
+Riots in the Middle East – Egypt, Libya, and Bahrain – have been the content of international news these past few months.
+I search for answers to why riots happen and I found the most interesting answer in Gustave LeBon theory.

 The first requirement of a riot is a mob.
 According to LeBon, the mob is a disorderly crowd controlled by the subconscious.
 Intelligence retreats to a corner of the mind, and such factors as suggestibility, impulsiveness, and emotionality take over.

 Here are some of the reason why riots take place: